Talc contains asbestos

 Contact the talcum powder injury lawyers at the Lovely Law firm

 If you have developed cancer of your mesothelial lining or of your ovaries after using talcum powder for years or have lost your loved one from the diseases, you may have legal rights.
 It is important to talk to attorneys who are experienced in handling these types of claims.
+You can also learn more by downloading our Mesothelioma eBook – “Mesothelioma: Diagnosis, Risks, and Treatment.”
 Large talcum powder manufacturers have legal teams to defend them against claims, and it can be difficult to prove the link between the use of talcum powder and the development of cancer.
 Our lawyers understand the legal principles that underpin asbestos claims and how to build strong cases for our clients.
 Contact the Lovely Law Firm today to speak to our personal injury and wrongful death attorneys about your potential claim.